networknext/next/docs/source/getting_started.rst

 	export NEXT_CUSTOMER_PRIVATE_KEY=OGivr2IM0k4lCfbM/VZCVK99KkDSCbzi8fzM2WnZCQb7R6k4UHc51+gtNDeWYZdWdkmnENE8WxmsrFguft9ACixOlAB+zjrj

+Also, change the Network Next hostname from "dev.spacecats.net" to "prod.spacecats.net" to use the production environment.

+.. code-block: c++

+        const char * backend_hostname = "prod.spacecats.net";

+Or pass it in with an environment variable:

+	export NEXT_HOSTNAME=prod.spacecats.net

 8. Build and run a client and server
 ------------------------------------

+Follow the instructions to build the SDK and the examples on your platform: building_the_sdk

-Now you should now be able to run the upgraded client and server and see the session show up in the portal.
+Once built, you should now be able to run the upgraded client and server example and have it linked to your account.

-Make sure to run the server on a public IP address because it will not work if it is behind NAT.
+Make sure to run the server on a public IP address somewhere because it will not work if it is behind NAT.

-The server output should look like this:
+If everything is working properly, the server output should look something like this:

 (Image showing server output)

-And the client output should look like this:
+And the client output should look something like this:

 (Image showing client output)